-The Cyprus Academy of Arts is pleased to announce the creation of an exciting new residency programme beginning in 2021.
+The Cyprus Academy of Arts launched the new residency programme in 2021.

 Focusing on visual arts, but encouraging crossings and interactions with other disciplines, the CAA residency programme aims to become an international laboratory for the creation and the diffusion of contemporary art, to present contemporary art in all its diversity, and to offer a permanent dialogue with the developments and the most recent debates of the art world.
 As such, it aims to become an international laboratory for artists from all over the world.

 The Residency Programme will form a part of the programme of the CAA.

 As one of its core activities.
 Residents are offered an individual workspace within a framework designed to facilitate the exchange of ideas with the artistic and cultural life of Cyprus.
 Residents will have the unique opportunity, as well as developing and researching own work to get involved in developing art workshops that enhance and support the CAA curriculum in a highly creative and stimulating environment.
 Residents will have the opportunity to spend two days per week for interactions with students and staff at the CAA, for example by offering tutorials, seminars, or other activities.
 As such, the Residency will provide a unique working environment in which artists can pursue their work and also participate in current debates and research regarding contemporary art practices with students, academics, and others.

 The residency programme is held at the main campus of Cyprus Academy of Arts in the City centre of Limassol.
 Limassol, located on the southern coast of Cyprus in Limassol, the second-largest city in Cyprus after Nicosia.
 Situated between the ancient cities of Amathous to the east and Kourion to the west it is a cosmopolitan city with a rich cultural heritage.
 Known for the centuries-old Limassol Castle, home to the Cyprus Medieval Museum and its collection of pottery and tombstones.